free-creations/a2jmidi/src/alsa_client.md

 Wer see, apart from truncating the name to `sizeof(info.name) - 1` characters (which is 63 characters on my installation), ALSA seems not to do any verifications.

-Lets have a look what happens when we try to use really strange names (we use client nr 128):
+Lets have a look what happens when we try to allocate really strange names (we use client nr 128):

-- ' ' leads to 'Client-128'
+- ' ' leads to 'Client-128'.
+Blank names are converted to something "Client-"+ client-number.
-- 'aa:bb' leads to 'aa:bb'
+- 'aa:bb' leads to 'aa:bb'.
+Thus a name that suggests to be a port id is not rejected.
-- 'Client-127' leads to 'Client-127'
+- 'Client-127' leads to 'Client-127'.
+Thus a name that suggests to be an other client is not rejected.